L.L.Bean: International expansion

 L.L.
 Bean has ventured into international markets notably Japan and Canada, starting with Japan in 1976 with L.L.
 Bean bags debuting at American Life Shop BEAMS in Tokyo's Harajuku district in 1976.
-It opened its first outlet in Japan in November 1992, and then expanding to 28 stores in the country by November 2018.
-The company then ventured into the Canadian market, launching an e-commerce site in 2018 under licensing by Toronto-based Jaytex Group and expansion directed under Brokerage Oberfeld Snowcap, and opening its first outlet in 2019 in Oakville, Ontario, with at least eight stores opened by the end of 2021 with plans to operate at least 20 more.
+It opened its first outlet in Japan in November 1992 and expanded to 28 stores in the country by November 2018.
+The company then ventured into the Canadian market, launching an e-commerce site in 2018 under licensing by Toronto-based Jaytex Group and expansion directed under Brokerage Oberfeld Snowcap, and opening its first outlet in 2019 in Oakville, Ontario, with at least eight stores opened by the end of 2021 with plans to establish at least 20 more.

 In 2020, the company expanded its outlets in Ontario, including one at Ottawa's Train Yards, one at the Georgian Mall in Barrie, and one at Vaughan Mills.

-In 2021, the company opened outlets at Toronto's Shops at Don Mills, one at Halifax, Nova Scotia's Dartmouth Crossing, two in British Columbia, one in Victoria's Mayfair Mall and one at Burnaby's The Amazing Brentwood, one at Calgary Alberta's Deerfoot Meadows retail centre.
-2022 saw the Ontario openings of one at Kitchener's The Boardwalk, Kingston's Cataraqui Mall, and one at Moncton, New Brunswick's Champlain Place, with one planned at Niagara Falls and one at Edmonton, Alberta later this year.
+In 2021, the company opened outlets at Toronto's Shops at Don Mills, one at Halifax, Nova Scotia's Dartmouth Crossing, one at Calgary, Alberta's Deerfoot Meadows retail centre with two in British Columbia; one in Victoria's Mayfair Mall and one at Burnaby's The Amazing Brentwood.
+In 2022, there were five more Ontario openings; with one at Kitchener's The Boardwalk, Kingston's Cataraqui Mall, and one at Moncton, New Brunswick's Champlain Place, Niagara Falls' Canada One and Edmonton, Alberta's West Edmonton Mall.

 Political controversy

 In January 2017, a group of political activists called for a boycott against the company after it was disclosed that Linda Bean, one of the descendants of founder Leon Leonwood Bean who sits on the board of directors, had donated US$60,000 to a political action committee that supported Donald Trump's 2016 presidential campaign.
 There were assertions that the contribution may be illegal.
 Trump posted on Twitter, in support of Linda Bean after calls for the boycott, "Thank you to Linda Bean of L.L.Bean for your great support and courage.
 People will support you even more now.
 Buy L.L.Bean."
 The company said it had not donated to Trump, nor have any of the other directors or any of the 50 other Bean heirs.
-It was unclear if the publicity hurt business, since sales were flat prior and for a second straight year in 2016.
+It was unclear if the publicity hurt business, since sales were flat prior and for a second consecutive year in 2016.

+The company distanced itself from Linda Bean and her comments in the time that followed, with Executive Chairman Shawn Gorman releasing a statement on the company's Facebook page, emphasizing that 'no individual alone speaks on behalf of the business or represents the values of the company'.